Society for Conservation Biology: History

 The origin of the society resulted from the emergence of the field as a distinct subject in the 1970s.
-The phrase conservation biology originated from a conference of ecologists and population biologists at the University of Michigan, that published the book "Conservation Biology" An Evolutionary-Ecological Perspective was highly influential internationally, eventually selling tens of thousands of copies including a Russian translation.
-Michael E. Soulé was its co-founder and the first president.
+The phrase conservation biology originated from a conference of ecologists and population biologists at the University of Michigan.
+The book that emerged from the conference, "Conservation Biology": An Evolutionary-Ecological Perspective, proved highly influential internationally, eventually selling tens of thousands of copies including a Russian translation.
+Michael E. Soulé was the SCB's co-founder and first president.

 By the mid-1980s there was sufficient interest and participation to establish a formal society and publish a peer reviewed journal, Conservation Biology, started in May 1987 and published by Blackwell Scientific Publishers.
 In 2000 the society launched Conservation magazine, which was designed to complement Conservation Biology by making current conservation biology tools, techniques, and case studies accessible to practitioners, policy makers, and others.
 In 2014, Conservation magazine was renamed Anthropocene magazine and it is now published by University of Washington.
 In 2007, SCB started their second publication, Conservation Letters, an online rapid publication journal that covers cutting-edge, policy-relevant conservation research from both natural and social sciences.

 International Congress for Conservation Biology

-Starting in 1998, SCB has hosted the International Congress for Conservation Biology.
-This congress is designed as a forum for addressing conservation challenges around the world.
+Since 1998, SCB has hosted the International Congress for Conservation Biology.
+This congress is designed as a forum for addressing global conservation challenges.
 The congress was held annually until 2011, when it was changed to a biennial schedule to reduce carbon impacts of travel to global congresses.
 The location of the congress rotates worldwide through all sections.